 It could be possible that your database is still in Dirty shutdown state because the above lengthy procedure does not guarantee success.
-In spite of all recovery efforts you still not find the solution.
-Don’t panic, one solution is there and that is to fix this dirty shutdown issue using Kernel for Exchange recovery software.
+In spite of all recovery efforts, you still not have found the solution.
+Don’t panic, one solution is there and that is to fix this dirty shutdown issue using Kernel for Exchange Server recovery software.

-The exchange repair software efficiently repairs the priv1.edb database and recovers user mailboxes.
-The recovered mailboxes are saved to working EDB database and can be then mounted to MS Exchange Server.
-The exchange recovery is made possible with Kernel for Exchange Server which supports handling and providing results to MS Exchange Server 5.0, 5.5, 2000, 2003, and 2007 databases (EDB and STM files).
+The Exchange repair software efficiently repairs the priv1.edb database and recovers user mailboxes.
+The recovered mailboxes are saved to a live Exchange Server or more different platforms and file formats.
+The Exchange recovery is made possible with Kernel for Exchange Server which supports MS Exchange Server 5.0, 5.5, 2000, 2003, 2007, 2010, 2013, 2016 and 2019 databases (EDB and STM files).

 Download and evaluate the demo version of Kernel for Exchange Server – Exchange recovery tool, which will let you experience the working features and functions of the software before purchasing the Full version.
 You can easily recover data after Dirty shutdown issue by running Kernel for Exchange Server tool.
 Let us carry out the repair process.